unknown321/dynamite/webui/docs/docs.md

 <summary>Mission list (click me)</summary>

 ```
+    1 - PHANTOM LIMBS - client loads into mission again (#12)
     5 - OVER THE FENCE - prisoner repeats his lines over and over for host
+    7 - RED BRASS - commanders don't move from their spawn points (#40)
-    8 - OCCUPATION FORCES - works, third tank spawn only for host (#19)
+    8 - OCCUPATION FORCES - third tank spawn only for host (#19)
     14 - LINGUA FRANCA - prisoners must be extracted by each party (#14)
     15 - FOOTPRINTS OF PHANTOMS - walker gears are not fultonable (#21)
+    16 - TRAITORS’ CARAVAN - skulls spawn only for one player (#41), no armored vehicle (#42)
     17 - RESCUE THE INTEL AGENTS - there may be some confusion with prisoner extraction order
+    20 - VOICES - infinite loading after last cutscene (#37)
     21 - THE WAR ECONOMY - stucks on black screen after finishing the mission (#11)
+    23 - THE WHITE MAMBA - client loads into mission again (#12), Eli is local
     26 - HUNTING DOWN - client loads into mission again (#12)
     27 - ROOT CAUSE - client stucks on black screen after finishing the mission (#11)
-    23 - THE WHITE MAMBA - client loads into mission again (#12), Eli is local
 ```